-Other notable remains of the Natives of the District include the ossuaries that were found in construction on the Bolling Air Force base in the 1930s (8) (Fig. 4) and a pit containing shark teeth, a comb, pendants, cloth and human bones uncovered during the construction of the Whitehurst Freeway in 1997 (Fig. 6) (9).
-From the location of the Bolling remains, association with the Nacotchtank or a predecessor tribe would be likely.
+Other notable finds in the District include 1937 discovery of skeletal remains from more than 100 Natives that were uncovered during runway expansion on the Bolling Air Force base (8) (Fig. 4) and a pit containing shark teeth, a comb, pendants, cloth and human bones uncovered during the construction of the Whitehurst Freeway in 1997 (Fig. 6) (9).
+From the location of the Bolling remains, association with the Anacostans is likely (8).
 Carbon dating of the Whitehurst freeway remains suggested they came from Middle Woodland archaeological culture (300 BC-AD 900) (9).